tomjoht/tomjoht.github.io/_restapicourse/pubapis_raml.md

 	{{tip}}To see this example in your browser, go to <a href="http://learnapidoc.com/raml/examples/index.html">learnapidoc.com/raml/examples/index.html</a>.{{end}}

 ## Other platforms that consume RAML and Swagger
-<a href="http://studio.restlet.com">Restlet Studio</a> is another platofrm to check out.
+<a href="http://studio.restlet.com">Restlet Studio</a> is another platform to check out.
 Restlet Studio can process either Swagger or RAML specs.

 One advantage to using Restlet Studio is that it provides a form where you can assemble the needed spec by populating different form values, which theoretically should make building the RAML or Swagger file easier.